lechebs/cudock/README.md

  consider compression on the indirection table

  Looks like my custom swizzle works better for bigger grids (by tweaking the tile size), and compression is also even better for larger grids (which i assume are thus sparser, so probably because of that).
 Nevertheless for a spacing ~0.375A they behave mostly the same, even with compression.
-I should try to collaboratively fetch the texture and interpolate in sw to see if that is better.
+I should try to collaboratively fetch the texture and interpolate in sw to see if that is better (not faster).